chanzuckerberg/napari-hub-cli/README.md

 ```

 The intent of this utility is to check plugins for a set of code quality metrics, and create a Code Quality Checklist identifying if a plugin has the metrics listed in [the wiki page](https://github.com/chanzuckerberg/napari-hub-cli/wiki/Plugin-quality-checklist-sources).
+Additionally, the `check-plugin-quality` command will create a `.csv` file with the code quality information for all the plugins in the napari hub platform that were specified in the command line.

 The options to the `check-plugin-quality` command are: